 Beware of the mobile phone tax trap 📱

-It’s a well-known tax free benefit – an employer may provide one mobile phone per employee for both business and personal use without triggering a taxable Benefit-in-Kind (Section 319 ITEPA 2003).
+It’s a well-known tax-free benefit – an employer may provide one mobile phone per employee for both business and personal use without triggering a taxable Benefit-in-Kind (Section 319 ITEPA 2003).

-Sounds simple enough but there are conditions:
+It sounds simple enough, but there are conditions:

-The mobile phone / sim-card must remain the property of the employer
+The mobile phone/sim card must remain the property of the employer.

 One phone per employee